intellee/blog.diffense.co.kr/_posts/2020-03-26-SearchIndexer.md

 wcout << L"\t" << pszUrl;
 ```

-Based on the above, we decided to analyze the following functions in detail.
+We thought that a vulnerability would arise in the course of manipulating the rules.
+And we decided to analyze the functions associated with it.
+We conducted binary analysis focusing on the following functions.

+- ISearchRoot::put_RootURL
-- Adding Roots to the Crawl Scope → ISearchRoot::put_RootURL, ISearchCrawlScopeManager::AddRoot
+- ISearchCrawlScopeManager::AddRoot
-- Removing Roots from the Crawl Scope → ISearchCrawlScopeManager::RemoveRoot
+- ISearchCrawlScopeManager::RemoveRoot
-- Enumerating Roots in the Crawl Scope  → ISearchRoot::get_RootURL
+- ISearchRoot::get_RootURL

 We conducted binary analysis with IDA Pro to look at the detailed internal behavior.
 While analyzing ISearchRoot::put_RootURL and ISearchRoot::get_RootURL, we figured out that the object's shared variable (CSearchRoot + 0x14) is actually referenced.
 The put_RootURL function wrote a user-specified RootURL in the memory of CSearchRoot+0x14.
 And get_RootURL function read the memory value located in CSearchRoot+0x14.
 From the point of view of vulnerability patch, it appeared that the problem was caused by this shared variable.